Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Dominican Republic and from Johannesburg.
+I'm losing my edge to the kids from Angola and from Delhi.

 But I was there.